-The flesh of a pomelo can range from light yellow to bright pink, and the pulp can vary from juicy (although less juicy than other citrus) to slightly dry.
+The flesh of a pomelo can range from light yellow to bright pink, and the pulp can vary from juicy (although less juicy than other citrus fruits) to slightly dry.
 Some types of pomelo are tangy, tart and slightly bitter, while others are spicy-sweet in flavour.

 Many large grocery stores carry pomelos these days.
 If your grocery doesn’t have them, you can check an Asian market.